-To view previously published versions of a chain in Chain Builder, from Build, select Versions from the chain's menu.
+To view previously published versions of a chain in Chain Builder, go to the Chainstab and select Versions from the individual chain's menu.
 For each past version, you can view when it was created, and by whom.

 To view a chain's run history, such as to troubleshoot an error: